minhduc342005/minhduc342005/README.md

 ## 🚀 About Me

-I am ✨ **Minh Đức** ✨, currently a student passionate about **Data Analysis** and **Business Intelligence**.
+I am ✨ **Minh Đức** ✨, currently a student passionate about **Data Analysis** and .
 I'm building my foundation in data tools and actively seeking opportunities to apply what I've learned in real-world projects.

 🔹 Currently learning and improving my skills in **SQL**, **Power BI**, and **Excel**
 🔹 Looking for **internship** or **entry-level opportunities** in Data Analytics